-ME WAS A STATE OF THE STATE OF enable us to clearly monitor risk, interdependencies and provide greater transparency of our overall transformation programme.
-In the longer term we will clearly articulate our transformation programme with well-defined 5- and 10-year goals 2.
+Governance Issue Action proposed during 2023/24 Lead Officer Progress Update - year end 2023/24 2.
 Programme of Reform and achievement of Medium-Term Financial Plan The Council continues to face significant financial constraints and further demands for significant savings to be made.
 Whilst the 2023/24 Local Government Finance Settlement gave some clarity of expected funding up to 2024/25, there is no indication of Government's funding intentions beyond this and furthermore how this will be impacted by an expected General Election in 2024.
 There is still a significant amount of uncertainty, complexity and risk within the financial landscape which the Council must address through robust financial planning and management.
 The programme of savings, income generation and reform continues to be a major challenge in terms of budgeting, cost control, performance monitoring and governance.
-We will undertake the following activities in 2023/24 to ensure the MTFP activities receive appropriate oversight and governance: Ongoing updates of MTFP based on latest information/data that could impact on the MTFP.
+We will undertake the following activities in 2023/24 to ensure the MTFP activities receive appropriate oversight and governance: • Ongoing updates of MTFP based on latest information/data that could impact on the MTFP.
 For example, regular forecast outturn monitoring, inflation updates, government announcements including government budget and spending review announcements and local government finance settlement.
-These updates will be reported to Members throughout the year to inform decision making.
-Incorporate the savings updates as part of the PPRRs and regularly closely monitor the savings required for 2023/24 and progress in achieving these.
-Ensure balanced budget at year end.
-Highlight and assist in providing solutions if savings become unachievable/ensure double running reserves utilised appropriately for timing issues of achieving the savings.
-Prepare and set the Council's Reserves' Policy for 2023/24 for member approval in September 2023 that Deputy Chief Executive (Section 151 Officer) Assistant Director for Finance (Deputy S151 Officer) takes into account latest information and requirements to utilise the reserves appropriately to support investment priorities, mitigate ı risk and support a balanced budget and I MTFP.
+These updates will be reported to Members throughout the year to inform decision making. • Incorporate the savings updates as part of the PPRRs and regularly closely monitor the savings required for 2023/24 and progress in achieving these. • Ensure balanced budget at year end.
+Deputy Chief Executive (Section 151 Officer) Assistant Director for Finance (Deputy S151 Officer) The Council's MTFP and 2024/25 Revenue Budget were presented and approved by the Budget Council meeting on 22 February.
+Agenda for Council Meeting on Thursday, 22nd February, 2024, 6.00 pm - Stockport Council The reports take account of Government announcements since the Cabinet meeting in January including Written Statement - Local Government Finance Update and Final Local Government Finance Settlement.
+Alongside these reports the 2024/25 Council Plan, 2024/25 HRA Budget, 2024/25 Capital Strategy and Capital Programme and 2024/25 Treasury Management Strategy, Annual Investment Strategy and MRP Policy were presented and approved.
+A paper outlining the Quarter 3 in year financial position was taken to the same Cabinet meeting and CRMG Scrutiny and Cabinet in